Blind spots and biases: the dangers of ignoring eccentricity in gravitational-wave signals from binary black holes: Blind spots: Reduced GW search sensitivity to eccentric binaries

 The GW searches use discrete template banks.
 Such searches will always miss a fraction of signals because i) templates may not be accurate representations of the real signal, especially if these signals include additional physics (e.g., eccentricity, misaligned spins, higher modes) not included in the template bank and ii) discreteness of the bank.
 In order to quantify the loss of sensitivity of the search, we define the match between the template $h(\theta_i, \Phi)$ and a signal $g$ in terms of the overlap between them as:

 where $h(\theta_i, \Phi)$ is a template with intrinsic parameters $\theta_i$ and extrinsic parameters $\Phi$.
-The RHS in equation \ref{eqn:match} is maximised over all the extrinsic parameters.
-The fitting factor $FF(g)$, for a signal $g$, is defined as \citep{Dhurkunde:2022aek}:
+The right-hand side (rhs) in equation \eqref{eqn:match} is maximized over all the extrinsic parameters.
+The fitting factor $FF(g)$, for a signal $g$, is defined as \citep{Balasubramanian:1994uy, Apostolatos:1995pj, Dhurkunde:2022aek}: